-Properly designed or modified storage facilities enhance worker safety and minimize the risk of contamination to land or water.
+Properly designed or modified storage facilities help protect workers' health and safety, and minimize the risk of contamination to land or water.

 ALERT: Generator exhaust is toxic.
 Always put generators outside well away from doors, windows, and vents.
 Never use a generator inside homes, garages, crawlspaces, sheds, or similar areas.
 Carbon monoxide (CO) is deadly, can build up quickly, and linger for hours.
-More information on carbon monoxide.
+More information.

 Air quality and health information:

 After a wildfire, be aware that smoldering materials in the building may produce many pollutants.
 Many adverse health conditions can be caused by inhaling or ingesting even small amounts of these pollutants.
 Small children, the elderly, or people with preexisting respiratory conditions can be especially vulnerable to some of these pollutants.